 Enterprise PLM carries decades of accumulated features, integrations, and configuration options.
 Most small teams use maybe 10% of those features and spend the rest of their time working around the other 90%.

 oroForge is self-serve.
 Sign up, set up your project, and start working.
 No sales call required.
 No implementation partner.
 No wait.
+For an early-stage team, the ability to start on a Tuesday without scheduling anything is not a nice-to-have; it's the difference between using a tool and not using one.

-Git changed how software teams track code changes.
+Git changed how software teams track changes.
 Hardware teams deserve the same: a full, permanent history of every requirement, BOM line item, and design decision.

-4. Built with AI in mind
+Built with AI in mind

 Most PLM tools are passive repositories.
 You put data in, you get data out.
 The system does not help you think.